Dr Kylie Hinde

 Member of the Australian Psychology Society

-I am a Clinical Psychologist and Registered Music Therapist who is passionate about working with children through to young adults, and their family networks, to support developmental, behavioural and psychological concerns.
+I am a Clinical Psychologist and Board-Approved Supervisor (Psychology Board of Australia) with a strong interest in working with children, adolescents, young adults, and their families to support developmental, emotional, behavioural, and trauma-related concerns.